mkoske/Scatter-R/README.md

 ```

 After installation is complete, you can load and run the GUI by issuing commands `load(ScatterRGui)` and `ScatterR.gui()`.

+You might get some version warning when installing or running GUI, but if everything works, you can dismiss those.
+Otherwise, please open an [issue](https://github.com/jmpaon/ScatterR-gui/issues) at Github.

 ## Usage